 This leads to the disastrous mistake of the salesperson dominating the conversation, ultimately leaving little time for the prospect to share anything about themselves.
 Or even what they’re looking for!
 The result is usually the salesperson talking themselves out of the sale.

-Instead, sale professionals need to ask more questions.
+Instead, sales professionals need to ask more questions.
 Ask the prospect what they’re looking for, what they’ve tried before?
 What worked, what didn’t work?
 What is the outcome you’re trying to achieve?

 2. Know your product